M4 Motorway (Sydney): Alignment

-The first main road west from Sydney was the Great Western Highway, shown above in orange.
-The County of Cumberland planning scheme provided for a modified route west, much of which was later built as the M4 Western Motorway.
-With the opening of the M4 East tunnel in 2019, the M4 extends as far east as Dalhousie Street, Haberfield.
+The first main road west from Sydney was Great Western Highway, shown above in orange.
+The County of Cumberland planning scheme provided for a modified route west, much of which was later built as M4 Western motorway.
+With the opening of the M4 East Tunnel and Rozelle Interchange in 2019 and 2023 respectively, the M4 today extends as far east as the Anzac Bridge.